Cairns Marine Precinct

 Briefing Note Summary

-The Cairns Marine Precinct is vital for the economic diversification of the Tropical North Queensland region that has been hard hit by COVID-19.
+The Cairns Marine Precinct is vital to the economic diversification of Tropical North Queensland as the region recovers from devastating impacts of COVID-19 on its tourism and hospitality sectors.

 Cairns is a strategic port for Defence.
-The Navy has announced it requires its planned Regional Maintenance Centre (RMC) North-East in Cairns to begin operating by 2022 – the first of four new RMCs in Australia.
+The Navy has announced it requires its new Regional Maintenance Centre (RMC) North-East in Cairns to become operational by late 2022, following its launch in January when it became the first of four new RMCs in Australia.

-The Federal and State Governments work together to deliver a $300-$400M Common User Facility as a centrepiece of fully developing the precinct infrastructure and tomorrow’s workforce.
+It is crucial that the Federal and State Governments work together to deliver on their commitment of $300m towards a Common User Facility as a centrepiece of fully developing the precinct infrastructure and tomorrow’s workforce.

 A commitment is needed to provide long-term continuous sustainment programs and to support the redevelopment of ship and boat building in the precinct.